McKinley Tariff: Effects

-Douglas Irwin's 1998 paper examines the validity of the opposite tariff hypotheses posed by the Republicans and Democrats in 1890.
-Irwin looked at historical data to estimate import demand elasticities and export supply elasticities for the US in the years before 1888.
-He then calculated that tariffs had not reached the maximum revenue rate and that a reduction, not a raise, in the tariff would have reduced revenue and the federal surplus.
-That confirmed the Democrats' hypothesis and refuted the Republicans'.
+Douglas Irwin's 1998 paper examines the validity of the opposing tariff hypotheses posed by Republicans and Democrats in 1890.
+The Democrats proposed reductions in import duties.
+They believed that this would reduce government revenue, ease the tax burden on consumers and farmers, and eliminate inequities associated with special interest protection.
+The Republicans, by contrast, argued that any tariff reduction would stimulate imports and raise even more revenue.
+The Republicans proposed higher tariffs to achieve the dual objectives of reducing government revenue and protecting American industry from import competition.

-After he examined the actual tariff revenue data, he concluded that revenue decreased by about 4% from $225 million to $215 million, after the Tariff of 1890 increased rates.
-Irwin explains that to be due to a provision for raw sugar be moved to the duty-free list.
-Sugar was then the item that raised the most tariff revenue and so making it duty-free reduced revenue.
-If sugar is excluded from import calculations, the tariff revenue increased by 7.8%, from $170 million to $183 million.
+Irwin analyzed historical data to estimate import demand elasticities and export supply elasticities for the United States in the years before 1888.
+He calculated that tariffs had not yet reached the maximum revenue rate, suggesting that a reduction, rather than an increase, in tariffs would have reduced both revenue and the federal surplus.
+This finding supported the Democrats’ hypothesis (a tariff reduction leads to less government revenue) and refuted the Republicans’ (higher tariffs lead to less government revenue).

-Irwin concluded that the tariff hastened the development of domestic tinplate production by about a decade but also that the benefit to the industry was outweighed by the cost to consumers.
+Irwin further analyzed tariff revenue data and observed that total revenue decreased by about 4%, from $225 million to $215 million, after the 1890 Tariff increased rates.
+He attributed this drop largely to the provision that moved raw sugar to the duty-free list.
+Since sugar was the top revenue-generating import at the time, making it duty-free caused a significant revenue reduction.
+Irwin also calculated that if sugar were excluded from import calculations, tariff revenue actually increased by 7.8%, from $170 million to $183 million.
+He concluded that the tariff hastened the development of domestic tinplate production by about a decade but argued that the benefit to this industry was outweighed by the overall cost to consumers.